-The link layer protocol is LAPB-X.25 with a frame numbering modulus of 8 and a frame window of 7 (see Note 1).
+The link layer protocol is LAPB-X.25 with a frame numbering modulus of 8 for 9.6 kbit/s operation and 128 for 64 kbit/s operation and corresponding frame window sizes of 5 and 33 (see Note 1).
 The maximum frame length is 1080 bits.
-The frame address is A as stated in Recommendation X.25, \S 2.4.2.
+The frame address is A as stated in 2.4.2/X.25.

-The packet layer has a packet modulus of 8.
+The packet layer has a packet modulus of 8 for 9.6 kbit/s operation and 128 for 64 kbit/s operation.
 Only logical channel 1 will be used.
-The address fields contain 1 or 2 addresses according to the requirements of the network to which the DTE is connected (see Note 2).
+The address fields contain one or two addresses according to the requirements of the network to which the DTE is connected (see Note 2).
 No facilities will be transmitted or received in the call request, call indication, call connected or call accepted packets (see Notes 3 and 4).
-The DTEs are connected to the network at 9600 bit/s.
-Default throughput classes are 10 (9600 bit/s).
-Default packet windows are 2.
+The DTEs are connected to the network at 9600 bit/s or 64 kbit/s.
+Default throughput classes are 10 (9600 bit/s) or 13 (64 kbit/s).
+Default packet windows are 5 for 9600 bit/s access signalling and 33 for 64 kbit/s access signalling (see Note 3).

-Note 1 - Some networks do not allow a frame window of 7.
-The frame window in this case must be equal to or greater than the packet windows which apply to any calls.
+NOTE 1 - If a network does not allow a frame window of 5, then frame window in this case must be equal to or greater than the packet windows which apply to any calls.

-Note 2 - Some networks allow only a complementary calling address in the call request packet and only a complementary called address in the incoming call packet.
+NOTE 2 - Some networks allow only a complementary calling address in the call request packet and only a complementary called address in the incoming call packet.
 In such a case, there is only one address and the complementary address is empty.

-Note 3 - Some networks have a data packet acknowledgement which extends beyond the interface between the access line and the network.
+NOTE 3 - Some networks have a data packet acknowledgement which extends beyond the interface between the access line and the network.
 In such a case the packet window values impact heavily on the possible throughput.
 Then packet window negotiation is requested and will be used as follows:

-- in order to measure the national portion to which the DTE is connected, packet windows of 2 will be requested by the calling test DTE; - in order to measure an international portion, packet window values as great as possible, i.e. equal to the frame window will be requested by the calling test DTE; - the echo, drop and generator DTEs will always accept the packet window values proposed by the network.
+- in order to measure the national portion to which the DTE is connected, packet windows of 5 will be requested by the calling test DTE; - in order to measure an international portion, packet window values as great as possible, i.e. equal to the frame window, will be requested by the calling test DTE; - the echo, drop and generator DTEs will always accept the packet window values proposed by the network.

-Note 4 - Recommendation X.25 has only one subscription parameter for flow control negotiation, that is, both packet window negotiation and packet size negotiation.
-Hence, when the packet window negotiation applies, the test DTE will always request explicitly or by default packet size values of 128 octets.
+NOTE 4 - Recommendation X.25 has only one subscription parameter for flow control negotiation, that is, both packet window negotiation and packet size negotiation.
+Hence, when the packet window negotiation applies, the test DTE will always request, explicitly or by default, packet size values of 128 octets.
 The echo, drop and generator DTEs will always enforce packet sizes of 128 octets.